sanskrit/raw_etexts_english/blogs/manasataramgini/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 +++
-title = "The basis for philosophy in science (especially biology) andxa0religion"
+title = "The basis for philosophy in science (especially biology) and religion"

 +++
 We did not want to write this epistle as we have said things along these